12 Strawberry Recipes Sweet Enough to EatArticle posted in: Diet & Nutrition

 Most people are surprised to learn that strawberries aren’t actually berries at all—botanically speaking, that is.
 This member of the rose family is the enlarged receptacle of a flower.
 Regardless, of its origins, the strawberry is a delicious and healthy fruit that is packed with vitamins and minerals.
 In fact, strawberries are actually higher in vitamin C—and lower in calories—than oranges.
 They also contain folate, potassium, manganese, dietary fiber, and magnesium—making strawberry recipes the ultimate (and healthy) treat.

-In addition to being nutritious, strawberries are also an incredibly versatile fruit.
+In addition to being nutritious, strawberries are also an incredibly versatile fruit that fits into your Nutrisystem program.
 They can be sliced, baked, pureed or even just eaten whole.
 Their sweet flavor makes them ideal for healthy snacks and desserts that will satisfy a sweet tooth without derailing one’s healthy lifestyle.

 Here, we’ve rounded up 12 delectable strawberry recipes that are as healthy as they are delicious:

 To kick off our strawberry recipes, you can have your cake and eat it, too!
 If you’re looking for a delicious strawberry dessert that’s also simple to make, then this just may become your go-to recipe.
 This icebox cake is made using only six simple ingredients.
 It has the flavors of vanilla, lemon, and of course, strawberry, all wrapped into one delicious cake.
 For all that flavor, it’s surprising that a serving is only 152 calories.
 It counts as one SmartCarb and one Extra on your Nutrisystem meal plan.